titiwantes/IOT_TB/back/README.md

 ### Light Sensors

 The light sensor is inspired of the light.

-We can switch on and off the light.
-It's also possible to choose the light intensity.
+As a user, you will be able to:
+   - Change the status of the light ON/OFF
+   - Change intensity of the light

 #### Light Sensors Rules